bobpskier/aws-qnabot-chatgpt-plugin/README.md

 terraform apply
 ```

+7) After terraform apply finishes deployment, log into your AWS account and open the AWS Secrets Manager console.
+Open the secret QNA-chatgpt-openai-api-key and set the value to your OpenAI API Key.
+If you don't have an openai account or key visit https://chat.openai.com/auth/login and setup your account
-7) If you change the project variable to something other than "chatgpt" you will need to change the Lambda used in
+8) If you change the project variable to something other than "chatgpt" you will need to change the Lambda used in
 the two questions the lambda.
 These are ChatGPT.1 and ChatGPT.2.
 8) Import the chatgpt-plugin-qna.json to QnABot using your Designer UI.
 9) Modify the questions as needed.